Skip to content

 Below shows the proximity of the unrepaired (since December 2024) bank damage to the weir.
 To put it politely – in my opinion this stretch of embankment (from Bridge 1 to Bridge 2) is ‘fragile’.
 This embankment was initially planted with trees that grew and were then removed!
 I wonder how this affects buildings insurance?

-This embankment has been an unresolved issue since December 2024.
+This embankment failure has been an unresolved issue since December 2024.
 Please see further information below:

 Another embankment failure – future of Jubilee River and other flood alleviation schemes under review?